sbaum95/sbaum95.github.io/_pages/research.md

 ---
 ## Working Papers
 <u><strong>1.
 Association of prenatal syphilis screening mandates with maternal syphilis case detection</strong></u>

-With Jessica Cohen, Leila Agha, and Nick Menzies
+*Under review* With Jessica Cohen, Leila Agha, and Nick Menzies

-*Under review*

 ## Selected Publications
 <u><strong> 1.
-Baum, S, Pelissari D et al. (2024) Surveillance for TB drug resistance using routine rapid diagnostic testing data: Methodological development and application in Brazil </strong></u>
+Surveillance for TB drug resistance using routine rapid diagnostic testing data: Methodological development and application in Brazil </strong></u>
 *PLOS Computational Biology, 2024* With

 <u><strong> 2.
 Baum, S and Benshaul-Tolonen A. (2021) Extractive Industries and Gender Equality.  </strong></u>
 *Review of Environmental Economics and Policy, 2021* With Anja Benshaul-Tolonen

 <u><strong> 3.
 Cost comparison between two responses to Hepatitis A virus incidents in restaurant food handlers—New York City, 2015 and 2017. </strong></u>